Is your shift lock release stuck? Learn how to fix it!

 Here are the steps for employing the shift lock release.

-- Set the emergency brake.
+- Engage the emergency brake / parking brake.
 Insert the ignition key and turn the ignition.
 Note that you don’t have to start the engine.

 - Find the shift lock override slot.
 It is on the shifter console near the lever.
 The slot may have a plastic cap that you’ll need to remove

-- Insert a key, nail file, or like object into the slot.
+- Insert a key, nail file, or screwdriver into the slot.
 Push it down and hold.

-- While you are pressing down on the override, press the brake pedal.
+- Press the brake pedal while you are pressing down on the override,

 Check Your Owner’s Manual For Shift Lock Release Instructions